 Banff National Park, Sulfur Mountain gondola ride

 Breathe in the crisp mountain air as you board a Sulfur Mountain gondola ride over Banff National Park’s gorgeous mountains and valleys.
 The birthplace of Canada’s national park system, Banff is part of the Rocky Mountain Parks World Heritage Site.
-You’ll discover a landscape rich in wildlife and history against a backdrop of glaciers and towering mountain peaks.
+Discover a landscape rich in wildlife and history, set against a backdrop of glaciers and towering mountain peaks.
 This afternoon, continue to explore Banff’s beauty on your own.
 This evening, opt for an enjoyable “Oh Canada Eh?” dinner and show.